nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 To make sure other nodes can authenticate your node's DID you need to configure your node's identity, and make sure the DID document contains a ``NutsComm`` service that matches the TLS certificate.

-Your node identity is expressed by a DID that is managed by your node, also known as your *vendor DID*.
+Your node identity is expressed by a DID that is managed by your node, also known as your *node DID*.
 So make sure you have created a DID specific for your node and configure it as ``network.nodedid`` (see :ref:`configuration reference <nuts-node-config>`).

 Then you make sure the associated DID Document contains a ``NutsComm`` endpoint,